philecker/cupcake/README.md

 # Cupcake

-An Electron application with React
+An Electron application built with React & Vite for easy access to some useful network/system information.

 ## Recommended IDE Setup